-After graduating from law school in 1987, Tom Davis began his legal career at Ogletree Deakins and is currently the practice group leader of the firm’s Traditional Labor Practice Group.
-Mr. Davis represents employers in all aspects of employment law matters with a primary focus on the area of traditional labor law.
+After graduating from law school in 1987, Tom began his legal career at Ogletree Deakins and is currently the practice group leader of the firm’s Traditional Labor Practice Group.
+Tom represents employers in all aspects of employment law matters with a primary focus on the area of traditional labor law.
 He assists clients in maintaining union-free work environments through the implementation of cutting-edge, positive employee relations programs and creative leadership education.
-Mr. Davis is a recognized expert in the use of interactive training techniques which help management understand, in practical terms, how to effectively deal with union issues in the work place.
+Tom is a recognized expert in the use of interactive training techniques, which help management understand, in practical terms, how to effectively deal with union issues in the work place.
 He also helps employers respond to union organizing efforts and handles unfair labor practice litigation before the National Labor Relations Board.
-Mr. Davis also helps unionized employers develop and maintain constructive relationships with the union representing their employees.
+Tom also helps unionized employers develop and maintain constructive relationships with the union representing their employees.
 This involves collective bargaining and grievance management.
-While Mr. Davis has experience in many industrial settings, a great deal of his time is spent dealing with these issues for clients engaged in the health care industry, the automotive assembly and auto parts supply industry and in warehousing/distribution.
-In addition, Mr. Davis advises clients on compliance with various aspects of the federal laws, including the Fair Labor Standards Act and state restrictive covenant laws.
+While Tom has experience in many industrial settings, a great deal of his time is spent dealing with these issues for clients engaged in the health care industry, the automotive assembly and auto parts supply industry and in warehousing/distribution.
+In addition, Tom advises clients on compliance with various aspects of the federal laws, including the Fair Labor Standards Act and state restrictive covenant laws.

 Admittance to Practice

 - American Bar Association (Labor Section; Committee on the Development of the Law Under the National Relations Act)

 - Nashville Bar Association